zimachadil-lab/camionback/replit.md

 The platform features a mobile-first, dark teal design with a French language interface.
 It utilizes React 18, TypeScript, Vite, Wouter for routing, TanStack Query for state management, and Tailwind CSS for styling.
 Shadcn/ui provides components, Radix UI ensures accessibility, and React Hook Form with Zod handles form management.
 Key UI enhancements include responsive admin navigation, clear messaging buttons, and role-based header navigation.

 ### Technical Implementations
 The backend is built with Express.js and TypeScript, providing RESTful JSON APIs.
 Authentication is phone number-based with 6-digit PIN verification and bcrypt hashing.
-User roles (Client, Transporter, Admin) are managed, with Transporters requiring admin validation.
+User roles (Client, Transporter, Admin, Coordinator) are managed, with Transporters requiring admin validation.
 Session persistence uses localStorage, and access control is role and status-based.
 Real-time chat is implemented via WebSockets, and an in-app notification system provides alerts.
 The application uses PostgreSQL (via Neon Serverless) with Drizzle ORM for type-safe database operations.

 **Key Features:**
 - **Request and Payment Workflow:** Multi-status client request progression with admin-validated payment flows.